 4. On the day of the baptism:

-- Baptism will occur as an extension of the 11AM service.
+- Baptism will occur as an extension of either the 9:30 or the 11:30 am service.

 |BAPTISM DAY||BAPTISM CLASS|